Ethnic Disparities in Food Consumption and Household Nutrition Outcomes in India

 This paper extends the conventional approach of studying differentials across ethnicity and social groups to derive a household level composite indicator of nutritional failure and examines disparities between indigenous tribal groups in India and other non-tribal groups.
 Using data from NFHS-3 and applying hurdle-models for the risks of nutritional failure and its severity, and Binder-Oaxaca decomposition techniques to compare and decompose disparities and role of predictors between tribal and non-tribal families, we find an average tribal family to have about 15% higher risks for aggregate nutritional failure.
 The disparities were found to effectuate through intervening effects of low women’s autonomy and very low mother’s education among the tribal households.
 Intuitively, a simple transfer of aggregate endowments from non-tribal families to a trial family was seen to erase about 87% of observed nutritional outcome differences.

-Session 227: Health Disparities in India
+Presented in Session 227: Health Disparities in India